majacQ/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 Notice in the example that the job is run and a Slack status alert is sent to your recipients (USERID1, USERID2) if the job has failed.

-For more detailed information about this orb and its functionality, refer to the Slack orb in the [CircleCI Orb Registry](https://circleci.com/orbs/registry/orb/circleci/slack).
+For more detailed information about this orb and its functionality, refer to the Slack orb in the [CircleCI Orb Registry](https://circleci.com/developer/orbs/orb/circleci/slack).

-## Using Logic in Configuration
+## Selecting a workflow to run using pipeline parameters

-### Selecting a Workflow With a Pipeline Parameter
+You might find that you want to be able to trigger a specific workflow to run, manually, using the API, but still run a workflow on every push to your project.
+To achieve this, use [pipeline parameters]({{ site.baseurl }}/2.0/pipeline-variables/#pipeline-parameters-in-configuration) to decide which workflow(s) to run.

-If you want to be able to trigger custom workflows manually via the API, but still run a workflow on every push, you can use pipeline parameters to decide which workflows to run.
+The following example defaults to running the `build` workflow, but allows control of which other workflow to run using the API:

 ```yaml
 version: 2.1